Ingredients:

 Directions:

-2. Heat oil in a large stock pot over medium high heat.
-Add onion and sauté for 2 minutes.
+- Heat oil in a large stock pot over medium heat.
+Add onion and 1⁄4 teaspoon of salt and sauté for 5 minutes, stirring frequently.

-3. Add the potatoes and cook for about 5 minutes, stirring frequently until the veggies just begin to brown.
+- Add the potatoes and another 1⁄4 teaspoon of salt and cook for about 5 minutes, stirring frequently until the veggies just begin to brown.
 Don’t worry if a crust starts to form on the bottom of the pot.

-4. Add the kale and stir well to coat the leaves with oil.
-Add garlic and thyme and stir for 1 minute.
+- Add the garlic and thyme and stir for 1 minute.
+Add the kale and stir well to coat the leaves with oil.

-5. Slowly add the vegetable stock, tomatoes and beans to the pot.
+- Slowly add the vegetable stock, tomatoes, beans, final 1⁄4 teaspoon of salt and the black pepper.
 Use a kitchen spoon to thoroughly stir the pot.

-7. Season with salt, pepper and red wine vinegar if using.
+- Season to taste with additional salt and pepper, and a splash of red wine vinegar if using.
 Add a pinch of sugar if the stew tastes too acidic.